berylcczhang/TEST/doc/sphinx/parameters.rst

    * ``modpXXX.dat``: Padova tracks with thermally pulsing AGB stars; metallicities use the same scale as ``modcXXX.dat`` files (i.e., ``020`` is Solar).
    * ``modsXXX.dat``: same as ``modpXXX.dat``, but without thermally pulsing AGB stars
 * ``atmospheres`` (default: ``lib/atmospheres``): directory where the stellar atmosphere library is located.
 Note that file names are hard-coded, so if you want to use different atmosphere models with a different format, you will have to write new source code to do so.
-* ``yields`` (default: ``lib/yields``): directory where the stellar yield tables are located.
-Note that the file name and format is hardcoded, so if you want to use a different format, you will have to write source code to do so.
 * ``specsyn_mode`` (default: ``sb99``): spectral synthesis mode.
 Allowed values are:
    * ``planck``: treat all stars as black bodies
    * ``Kurucz``: use Kurucz atmospheres, as compiled by `Lejeune et al. (1997, A&AS, 125, 229) <http://adsabs.harvard.edu/abs/1997A%26AS..125..229L>`_, for all stars